shellkore/GEMS/README.md

 + Mail sent to the visitor about his visit
 ![visitor_mail](images/visitor_mail.png)

+## APPROACH

+1. **Front-End** made using HTML/CSS.
+These files are kept in templates folder for flask to read them.
+The forms made consist of corresponding field:
+	+ name : type="text"
+	+ E-Mail : type="email"
+	+ Phone Number : type="number" etc.

+1. Database is designed in sqlite3.
+There are two tables.
+	+ Host :
+		+ name TEXT,
+		+ email TEXT,
+		+ phone INTEGER NOT NULL PRIMARY KEY,
+		+ address TEXT
+	+ Visitor :
+		+ name TEXT,
+		+ email TEXT,
+		+ phone INTEGER NOT NULL PRIMARY KEY,
+		+ host TEXT,
+		+ checkin TEXT,
+		+ checkout TEXT

+1. **Flask**: this front-end is connected with database with the help of Flask app created in python.
+The routes created in Flask are:
+	+ @app.route('/',methods = ['POST', 'GET']) : for landing on home-page which is checkin in our case.
+	+ @app.route('/host',methods = ['POST', 'GET']) : for host registration.
+	+ @app.route('/checkout',methods = ['POST', 'GET']) : gor check-out.
+	+ @app.route('/viewH') : to view all hosts
+	+ @app.route('/viewV') : to view all visitors
+	Also there are 3 functions:
+		+ sendSmsToHost(name,email,phone,checkin,hostName) : to send sms to host when visitor checks in.
+		+ sendMailToHost(name,email,phone,checkin,hostName) : to send mail to host when user checks in.
+		+ sendMailToVisitor(name,phone) : to mail visitor their detail when they do check-out.

+## REPO-DESCRIPTION
++ images : contains images for work-flow.
++ static/styles : contain CSS file for styling.
++ templates : contains all HTML files.
++ .gitignore : contains name of file which contains info which can't be exposed to public. eg: API authentication keys and password.
++ Procfile : contains server info. required for deploying on Heroku.
++ README.md : Contains documentation.
++ app.py : main file of the project.
+Contains flask app code in it.
++ createDB.py : this file is required to create DB in sqlite3 at the beginning.
++ database.db : contains Sqlite3 data.
+All information entered is saved in this file.
++ requirements.txt : requirements means all the libraries required for running our program.
++ smsSender.py : python file to send sms to host.

 >This is made for the purpose of internship selection task only.
 Please don't create issues and send PRs.
 Thanks.